Beyond Westminster

 Despite the leftward shift of the British Labour Party under Jeremy Corbyn, in Wales it’s hard to be filled with much enthusiasm.

-Corbynism and The Youth Wing
+Corbynism and the Youth Wing

 An interview with Lara McNeill, Momentum activist and newly-elected Youth Rep on the NEC